 Anyone going through their teenage years can benefit from mindfulness skills like self-compassion, patience, awareness, emotional balance, and calming the nervous system.

-But what’s the right way to grab their attention and help them connect with these practices?
+But how can you design mindfulness activities for students to grab their attention and help them connect with these practices?

-That’s exactly why we created this list of mindfulness activities for high school students.
+That’s exactly why we created this list of high school mindfulness activities.
 With activities that span from introspective to surprising to tactile, there’s sure to be something here for everyone.

 1. Add meditation into your study routine